Discrimination, Discriminatory Harassment, and Hate Crimes

 - An investigation will result in a written report that, at a minimum, includes a statement of the allegations, the issues, and a summary of the information being forwarded to the Office of Student Conduct (when a student is the alleged perpetrator) or the Office of Human Resources (when an employee is the alleged perpetrator) for review and action as appropriate.

-In addition to medical and mental health support provided by the Health and Wellness Center, support may also include protections for the alleged victim and/or alleged respondent and/or witnesses.
+In addition to medical and mental health support provided by the Health and Wellness Center, support may also include protections for the reporting person and/or alleged respondent and/or witnesses.
 These protections may include a College No-Contact Order, changes in academic, work, and/or living situations if reasonable alternatives exist, following a report of an alleged incident.
-Additionally, the College will support the alleged victim in reporting the incident to law enforcement officials if he/she chooses to pursue a criminal complaint.
+Additionally, the College will support the reporting person in reporting the incident to law enforcement officials if he/she chooses to pursue a criminal complaint.

 Office of Student Conduct Process (for allegations involving students)